josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 ---

-When you know somebody long enough, you get to know a certain tone they can have in their voice.
+When you know a person long enough, you get to know a certain tone they can have in their voice.
 It's one you recognize immediately and instinctively; a primal sound, reserved for only the moments when something is seriously, horrifyingly wrong.

 It's the kind of sound that makes you drop everything you were doing and sprint towards it at full speed, even before you have time to consciously realize you're doing it.

-I knew.
+I knew when I heard my wife's voice.
 I knew before I knew.

 All of us cried all morning, and on and off ever since.
 I'm crying writing this.